 Research & Validation Reports

 Better Biosecurity’s micro-spray system builds on technology originally developed by the U. S. Department of Energy to safeguard humans from real-time bioterrorism threats.
-Paerosol has been validated by government agencies and leading research institutions including the U.S. Department of Energy, U.S. Department of Agriculture, U.S. Defense Threat Reduction Agency (DTRA), Auburn University, University of Minnesota, and the University of Colorado to eliminate bacteria, viruses, and spores both in the air and on surfaces
+Paerosol has been validated by government agencies and leading research institutions including the U.S. Department of Energy, U.S. Department of Agriculture, U.S. Defense Threat Reduction Agency (DTRA), Auburn University, University of Minnesota, University of Mississippi, and the University of Colorado

 Full Research Papers Available Upon Request